 Along the central southern side of Eugene lies a woodland wonderland separated from the urban bustle by high hills and lush trees.
 You’ll think that you’ve driven far out in the countryside, but really, the heart of the city is just a few minutes’ drive away.

 Here, you’ll find some homes with a more rustic aesthetic, seeming to blend right into the woods, and others with a more modern, elegant look.
 For hikers, there’s easy access to the Ridgeline trail system.
-Prices tend toward the higher end of Eugene properties, but more affordable houses do come up every now and then.
+Prices trend toward the upper-midlde of Eugene’s market, but more affordable houses do come up every now and then.

 Looking for an urban living experience without some of the pitfalls of larger cities, like crime, heavy traffic, and a fragmented community?
-Downtown Eugene may be just the place for you.
+Downtown Eugene may be just the place for you, though it’s going to be a challenge to find any available properties.

 Through the past few years, developers and city planners have poured a ton of energy into revitalizing downtown, and their efforts show.
 Younger singles and new parents are moving here in increasing numbers, while new restaurants, shops, bars, tattoo parlors, movie theaters and food carts have brought more and more pedestrians downtown.